wasny0ps/Ethernaut-Challenges/Challenges/Gatekeeper One/README.md

 ### gateOne()

 This modifier requires the msg.sender is not the same as the tx.origin.
-That means, we will always pass this condition because of our attack contract calls the enter() function externally.
+That means, we will **always pass this condition because of our attack contract calls the enter() function externally**.

 ### gateThree()